 This is a homesteading must if you burn wood.
 I have to tell you, when we began homesteading, I was so frugal.
 I didn’t want to invest in our lifestyle at all.

-So if you have a friend that loves coffee, I highly recommend giving a percolator a little consideration.
+In case you have a friend that loves coffee, I highly recommend giving a percolator a little consideration.
 They are inexpensive, and I love the way they make a cup of coffee.

 Homesteaders need animals.
 We need them for milk, eggs, and meat.
 So go ask your homesteading friend what kind of animals they need.